* This is a professional Version *

 Current prescription and nonprescription drug and supplement use

-Physical examination should include not only areas affected by the surgical procedure but also the cardiopulmonary system and a search for any signs of ongoing infection (eg, upper respiratory tract, skin).
-When spinal anesthesia is likely, patients should be evaluated for scoliosis and other anatomic abnormalities that may complicate lumbar puncture.
+Physical examination should address not only areas affected by the surgical procedure but also the cardiopulmonary system as well as a search for any signs of ongoing infection (eg, upper respiratory tract, skin).
+When spinal anesthesia is likely to be used, patients should be evaluated for scoliosis and other anatomic abnormalities that may complicate lumbar puncture.
 Any cognitive dysfunction, especially in elderly patients who will be given a general anesthetic, should be noted.
 Preexisting dysfunction may become more apparent postoperatively and, if undetected beforehand, may be misinterpreted as a surgical complication.

 CBC and urinalysis (glucose, protein, and cells) usually are done.